 They have all the typical shave ice flavors like watermelon, cherry, and strawberry, plus yummy tropical ones like lychee, passion fruit, and guava.

-While shave ice is in their name, Tobi’s Shave Ice is actually an awesome spot to get plate lunches and poke.
+While shave ice is in their name, Tobi’s Shave Ice is actually an awesome spot to get plate lunches and some of the best poke in Maui.
 So, plan on stopping here for a late breakfast or lunch as well as yummy shave ice!

 Plus, they have a fun photo op!